 Banking UI/UX Design Best Practices

-– Keep it simple and consistent
+✔️ Keep it simple and consistent

-– Make it readable
+✔️ Make it readable

-– Opt for cards instead of lists
+✔️ Opt for cards instead of lists

-– Provide vertical scrolling and progressive disclosure
+✔️ Provide vertical scrolling and progressive disclosure

-Mobile banking apps contain detailed information about users’ accounts, which makes them data-heavy.
-That’s unless the UX/UI is done right, even logging into your banking app to check out your finances can lead to information overload pretty quickly.
-A great way to make a banking app faster is to reveal information in small segments.
-What’s more, such data arrangement makes it easier for the brain to process more information.
-This technique, known as Progressive Disclosure and it is used to make sure that your users aren’t overwhelmed by a sudden cascade of information.
+Due to their specifics, mobile banking apps can be overloaded with data.
+If the UX/UI is not done right, even logging into a banking app to check your finances can quickly lead to information overload.
+A good way to make a user journey simpler and smoother is to present information in small segments.
+This practice is based on how the human brain works – when information is presented in small segments, it’s easier for the brain to process it.
+This technique, also known as Progressive Disclosure, ensures that your users aren’t overwhelmed by a sudden flood of information.

-– Show statistics on landing pages
+✔️ Show statistics on landing pages

-– Introduce maps
+✔️ Introduce maps

 Click here to find more designs for FinTech solutions by Itexus.